pebble-tree/node-foundationdb/README.md

 })
 ```

-Aliased transactions inherit their `isSnapshot` property from the object they were created from, and the prefix and encoders from the database for which they are an alias.
-They support all methods from the normal transaction API, including ranges, watches and so on.
+Aliased transactions inherit their `isSnapshot` property from the object they were created from, and the prefix and encoders from the database parameter.
+They support the complete transaction API, including ranges, watches, etc.

 ## Snapshot Reads